Ask Dr. Rin!

 Ask Dr. Rin!
-(Dr.リンにきいてみて!, Dr. Rin ni Kiite Mite!) is an eight-volume manga series by Kiyoko Arai about a young girl named Meilin Kanzaki who is endowed with Feng shui powers which allow her to read people's fortunes and give advice on how to receive good luck.
-She does this on a website under the pseudonym of "Dr. Rin."
-Rin is in love with her friend Asuka Yuki, who is a star on the school soccer team.
-However, she constantly bothers him with her Feng shui advice when he doesn't believe in any of that.
+(Dr.リンにきいてみて!, Dr. Rin ni Kiite Mite!) is an eight-volume manga series by Kiyoko Arai about a 13-year-old girl named Meilin Kanzaki who is endowed with Feng shui powers which allow her to read people's fortunes and give advice on how to receive good luck.
+She does this on a website under the pseudonym of "Dr. Rin".
+Rin is in love with her friend Asuka Yuki, who is a star on the school soccer team, but she constantly bothers him with her Feng shui advice when he doesn't believe in any of that.

 Ask Dr. Rin! was serialized in Ciao.
 A 51 episode anime adaptation was produced by NAS and TV Tokyo, animated by Studio Comet, directed by Shin Misawa and had music composed by Takanori Arisawa.
 It was broadcast by TV Tokyo from March 5, 2001 to February 25, 2002.
-In Indonesia, this anime Originally Broadcast by SCTV since year 2003-2004 and Global TV started in 2016.